bowen-upenn/Multi-Agent-VQA/README.md

 ## This is the official implementation of the paper ["Multi-Agent VQA: Exploring Multi-Agent Foundation Models in Zero-Shot Visual Question Answering"](https://arxiv.org/abs/2403.14783) in Pytorch.

+Please be aware that we are modifying the system's structure in the ```dev``` branch, fixing some issues and preparing for a full-paper submission within the next month.
+The current ```main``` branch serves as a code checkpoint.

 ***Key idea: What if a large foundation model fails at VQA?
-Is fine-tuning the solution?
-No, tools and multi-agents are the way to go!***
+Shall we finetune it on our VQA dataset or object detection dataset?
+No, we should use tools, and tools are experts in their fields.***

 This work explores the **zero-shot** capabilities of **foundation models** in Visual Question Answering (VQA) tasks.
 We propose an adaptive multi-agent system, named **Multi-Agent VQA**, to overcome the limitations of foundation models in object detection and counting by using specialized agents as tools.